plannies-mate/plannies-kit/SPECS.md

 ### Word Extraction Rules

-Both this and the "Cricky Whats That?" projects MUST follow this algorithm so search words match!
+Both this and the "Crikey!
+What's That?"
+(WhatsThat) projects MUST follow this algorithm so search words match!

 Process files by: